Search Engine Algorithms Are Ever-Evolving… Your SEO Should Be Too

 What Is SEO Worth to You?

-- The first website listed on Page One of Google’s search results gets 33 percent of the traffic for a particular search query.
+- The first website listed on Page One of Google’s search results gets nearly 30% of the traffic for a particular search query.

-- The second site listed gets 18 percent of traffic.
+- The second site listed gets around 15% of traffic.

-- All sites on Page One combine to average 91.5 percent of traffic for a query.
+- All sites on Page One combine to nearly 90% of traffic for a query.

 If you’re not getting much search traffic right now for a small business, you’re not alone.
-The majority of small businesses — 55 percent, according to a survey by Google and Ipsos — don’t even have a website yet.
+The majority of small businesses — 40%, according to a 2019 survey by Visual Objects — don’t even have a website yet.
 Let’s face it: When you own a smaller business that hasn’t experienced the power of organic search, hiring an SEO agency can seem overpriced.

 However, even if you haven’t needed search traffic yet, you will in the future.
 Having no digital presence, even if it doesn’t impact you today, will eventually hit your bottom line where it hurts.
-Dave Chaffey, CEO of U.K. marketing firm Smart Insights, has outlined two unstoppable consumer trends that make organic search strategy a need — not a want.
+Here’s why.

 A Changing Buyer’s Journey

 In today’s world, customers don’t talk to a business owner in person.
 They also rarely call to discuss a potential purchase.
-Instead, according to Forrester’s Lori Wizdo, 74 percent of customers, particularly B2B customers, do at least half of their research online before buying anything.
+Instead, according to a 2018 report by Retail Dive, 87% of shoppers begin product searches online, up from 71% in 2017.
 If your business isn’t online, and customers can’t find it on Google, you’ll lose an increasing share of your customers in the next few years.

-This year, Google reported that mobile surpassed desktop for the first time, as users’ preferred platform for making searches.
+Mobile search has surpassed desktop search since 2015, as users’ preferred platform for making searches.
 A business that’s easy to find by using Google on a smartphone, from which a customer can tap to call or tap to get directions, has a distinct competitive advantage.

 Being an SEO tightwad does more than rob you of new revenue streams; it’s robbing your business of its place in the digital future.
 SEO isn’t just a proactive measure for making more money.
 It’s an insurance policy to keep your business from becoming obsolete.